bryanwhiting/blog/book-review/dune.md

 - Focusing too much on sight dulls the other senses
 - We became weak on caladan
 - Why beat yourself up after an emotional experience?
 What does it take to relevel yiur head.
+- "Their minds rejected what they could not comprehend or encompass"
+- Taking and giving force. a man loves the taking force, but he can't get into the giving force without being changed.
+- Power changed Muaddib to not care about lost people.
+Why is that?

+Storytelling
+- How he explains their thoughts after subtle observations.
+He explains things through humanity, not through narration alone.
+This makes those points more salient.
+It's as if the dialogue is the content and the narration are the footnotes and context.